Tobacco is not an illegal substance yet the government is persecuting a minority. I think that’s a disgrace in a social democracy.

 There is in Britain a smokers’ rights group called Forest (Freedom Organisation for the Right to Enjoy Smoking Tobacco).
 The name tells you a lot.
 But are there people who want to be free to smoke tobacco even if they don’t enjoy it?

-Forest paid for a survey to be carried out by the Centre for Substance Use Research.
+Forest paid for a survey to be carried out an organization called the Centre for Substance Use Research.
 The subsequent report, published in December 2016, had the title and subtitle, ‘The Pleasure of Smoking’ and ‘The Views of Confirmed Smokers’, respectively.

 It’s rather a good report and I’m glad I discovered it for the insight it gives into what’s going on in some smokers’ minds.